Tuition

 Financial Aid applications and supporting documents are only accepted online via FACTS.
 Please start your online application early.
 It can take up to two weeks for FACTS to verify the submitted tax information.
 You may add one or more students to the same application.
 The application fee is $30.00.

 If you have an existing FACTS username and password, select "Sign In."
 If you are a new FACTS user please select "Create a username & password" to begin.
 Then click on Start Application.
-Select the appropriate school year, complete the steps as prompted, submit the application payment of $30 and upload your 2021 Federal Tax Return, supporting schedules, and 2022 W2s.
+Select the appropriate school year, complete the steps as prompted, submit the application payment of $30 and upload your 2025 Federal Tax Return, supporting schedules, and 2025 W2s.
+If your 2025 W2 is not yet available, upload your most recently available W2, submit, and then update your 2025 W2 as soon as it becomes available.

 FACTS will notify families via email when the application is complete.
 If the information supplied is incomplete, please review the incomplete notice from FACTS, and supply the missing documents as soon as possible.
 It can take up to another two weeks for those documents to be verified.